 Canon Laserclass 810 & 830i

-Built for the high volume market, the Canon Laserclass 810 and 830i are almost better classified as high volume printer / scanner units with fax capabilities than pure fax machines.
+Built for the high volume market, the Canon Laserclass 810 and 830i are almost better classified as high volume printer/scanner units with fax capabilities than standalone fax machines.

 With this true multifunction ability comes the ability to also handle a high level of faxing volume, whether inbound or outbound.
 Sequential broadcast and address book dialing are two features that anyone running broadcast level faxing will find a major convenience.